vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/demo/demo-lights.md

 # Pleural Effusions

-Author: Eddie Qian
+Eddie Qian

+---

 ## Background

-There is a normal influx of fluid into the pleural space due to leaky capillary membranes and the pleural space’s negative pressure.
+There is a normal influx of fluid into the pleural space due to
+    leaky capillary membranes and the pleural space’s negative pressure.
     This fluid is constantly reabsorbed by lymphatics.
 An imbalance in the system will result in accumulation.

-Some examples:
+- Some examples:

-- Increased Influx: increased filtration from the capillaries from high intravascular hydrostatic pressure (i.e., heart failure, renal failure, volume overload) or low intravascular oncotic pressure
+    - Increased influx: increased filtration from the capillaries from high intravascular hydrostatic pressure (i.e., heart failure, renal failure) or low intravascular oncotic pressure

-- Other liquid entry into the pleural space through anatomic
+    - Other liquid entry into the pleural space through anatomic deficits:
-        deficits: CSF, chyle, urine, blood, ascites (the diaphragm is naturally porous and pleural effusions with ascites are not uncommon)
+        CSF, chyle, urine, blood, ascites (the diaphragm is naturally porous)

-- Decreased Efflux: obstruction of the parietal pleural stoma (from protein or cellular debris in exudative pleural effusions)
+    - Decreased efflux: obstruction of the parietal pleural stoma (from protein or cellular debris in exudative pleural effusions)

-- Increased systemic venous pressure (lymphatic system drains into systemic venous circulation, so if there is high venous pressure this prevents the lymphatics from draining appropriately)
+    - Increased systemic venous pressure (lymphatic system drains into the systemic venous circulation so high venous pressure prevents lymphatics from draining appropriately)

 ## Evaluation